Chapter 8.20

 8.20.060 Liability insurance required.

-Prior to the issuance of any permit pursuant to this chapter, the applicant shall file with the community development director or his/her designee evidence of comprehensive public liability insurance, with limits of not less than five hundred thousand dollars combined single limit for bodily injury and property damage for residential uses and one million dollars combined single limit for bodily injury and property damage for business uses, with the city of Yakima named as an insured party, insuring against liability from injury or damage resulting from applicant’s occupancy of or activities on public right-of-way under the permit to be issued, which insurance shall be effective during the entire term of the permit.
+Prior to the issuance of any permit pursuant to this chapter, the applicant shall file with the city engineer or their designee evidence of comprehensive public liability insurance, with limits of not less than five hundred thousand dollars combined single limit for bodily injury and property damage for residential uses and one million dollars combined single limit for bodily injury and property damage for business uses, with the city of Yakima named as an insured party, insuring against liability from injury or damage resulting from applicant’s occupancy of or activities on public right-of-way under the permit to be issued, which insurance shall be effective during the entire term of the permit.
 (Ord.
+2025-009 § 10, 2025; Ord.
 2020-025 § 5, 2020: Ord.
 2019-032 § 1 (part), 2019: Ord.
 2009-15 § 7, 2009: Ord.
 1672, § 1 (part), 1974).

 8.20.062 Right-of-way restoration.